International Trade Mark Application

 Madrid Protocol international trade mark application

-A Madrid Protocol international trade mark application is a simpler and less expensive way of seeking trade mark protection overseas.
+A Madrid Protocol international trade mark application is a simpler and more cost effective way means of seeking trade mark protection overseas.
 Trade mark application through the Madrid Protocol offers and presents several advantages, such as:

-• It is filed through the Trade Marks Office of the home country
+- It is filed through the national trade marks office of the home country

-• Protection can be sought in one, some or all of the member countries
+- Protection can be sought in one, some or all of the member countries and territories

 Direct trade marks vs. Madrid Protocol international trade mark application